beaubarrier/Beau-Barriers-Portfolio-Page/README.md

 Thanks for visiting my page!

-<a href="https://drive.google.com/file/d/12cYLulEYWUfpMrEnJbeZGpB5fvvU665Z/view?usp=sharing">Click here to download my resume.</a>
+<a href="https://drive.google.com/file/d/12cYLulEYWUfpMrEnJbeZGpB5fvvU665Z/view?usp=sharing">Click here to see my resume.</a>

 <a href="https://beaubarrier.github.io/Beau-Barriers-Portfolio-Page/">Click here to see the deployed site.</a>